JoanChirinos/YoRPG_RPGers/README.md

 ### **Knight**
 The Knight is the most balanced class.
 It has slightly more health and defense values, but slightly lower strength value.
 However, this is compensated for by a higher attack rating.
+They start with 100 mana.

 ##### Ability
 The ability **Reckless** allows the knight to do 1.25 times the normal damage.
-However, you have to let your guard down to do so much damage, so the monster does 1.5 times the normal damage
+However, you have to let your guard down to do so much damage, so the monster does 1.5 times the normal damage.
+It costs 25 mana.

 ### **Assassin**
 Assassins are the weakest class in terms of health.
 However, they compensate for this by having the highest attack rating of all classes.
 They also have decent defense values because they are better at dodging.
+They start with 100 mana, but see themselves as superior to mana using Knights and Tanks.

 ##### Ability
 The ability **Hidden Attack** allows the assassin to do more damage and potentially have a lot more defense.
-However, if the monster spots you trying to hide, you don't gain as much defense
+However, if the monster spots you trying to hide, you don't gain as much defense.
+It costs no mana to use.

 ### **Tank**
 Tanks have the highest health and defense values of all classes.
 However, they deal relatively low damage.
+They start with 100 mana.

 ##### Ability
 The ability **Half Counter** allows you to deflect half of the Monster's attack back at it.
-However, you don't do any additional damage
+However, you don't do any additional damage.
+It costs 25 mana to use.

 ## Monster Subclasses